alabiibrahim/Business-Sales-Intelligence-Report/README.md

 The goal is to clean the dataset to ensure data integrity, accuracies and standardization.

 - Only relevant columns is retained.
-- All data types are appropriate for the contents of each column.
+- Standardized data types for each column to maintain data accuracy.
-- No column contains null values, indicating complete data for all records.
+- I handled 5% null values 'Age' column by using median imputation.
 - Power Query and DAX used in cleaning & analysis process.
+- Utilized Power Pivot and DAX to create complex measures, keeping the workbook lightweight even with large datasets.